Shahaf-Yagoda/E-commerce-Analysis/README.md

 Analyze and optimize marketing channels, measure and test website conversion performance, and use data to understand the impact of new product launches.

-#
-Use SQL to:
+### Use SQL to:

-• Access and explore the Maven Fuzzy Factory database
+- Access and explore the Maven Fuzzy Factory database

-• Analyze and optimize the business’ marketing channels, website, and product portfolio
+- Analyze and optimize the business’ marketing channels, website, and product portfolio

+### Traffic Analysis Optimization

+Identify top traffic sources, measure their conversion rates, analyze trends, and use segmentation for bidding optimization

+### Website Measurement & Testing

+Find the most
+visited pages and top entry pages, calculate bounce rates, build conversion funnels, and analyze tests